chasemcdo/ECE444-F2023-Lab5/README.md

 Slowed development speed.
 You now need to produce a greater volume of code for the same feature as compared to a development process where you aren't writing as many tests.

 As requirments change, so does the testing need.
 Large changes in flow/structure can lead to breaking tests which then need to be updated to fit with the new schema, further slowly development.

+## Test Case in Group Project
+Our group project uses a combination of a Flask backend and a NextJS frontend.

+As part of my added test case I setup our team's Frontend test suite using Jest.

+An added test for an essential card component can be seen [here](https://github.com/ECE444-2023Fall/project-1-web-application-design-group1-flask-and-furious/blob/487cbe1e3f80c29b13a7f4d67eb60166766652d5/__tests__/eventCard.test.tsx#L6-L23)